 LOW COST LOAN FUND – YOUR QUESTIONS ANSWEREDFarm Business & Credit

-How much will I be able to borrow?
+How much can I borrow?

-Loans of up to €150,000 will be available for terms of up to six years.
+The loans will be for amounts up to €150,000 for up to six years.

 How do I apply for a loan?

 Loans are available through AIB, Ulster Bank and Bank of Ireland.
 Normal lending criteria applies.

 Further details are available in local branches and through their websites.
 Normal lending assessment criteria will apply although the loans will be ‘unsecured’ in nature, thereby facilitating a more straightforward application process.